 Community partnerships reflect the scope of our mission.
 These have included the Truman Presidential Museum and Library, Science City at Union Station, University of Missouri-Kansas City, Kansas University, Kansas City Art Institute, RLDS World Church Headquarters, Temple B’nai Jehudah, Bruce R. Watkins Cultural Heritage Center, Guadalupe Center, Kansas City Harmony, Italian Cultural Center, Rockhurst University, Avila University, Negro Leagues Baseball Museum, American Jazz Museum, National Conference for Community and Justice, Lyric Opera, Coterie Theatre, Kansas City Symphony, Missouri Repertory Theatre, Kansas City Public Television, Kansas City Public Library, Wyandotte County Historical Museum, National Archives at Kansas City, and the Kansas City, Missouri Police Department.
 MCHE’s newsletter was honored in 2002 by the Black Chamber of Commerce with its North Star Beacon of Freedom Award and was the recipient of the Council on Philanthropy’s 2006 Philly Award for best non-profit communication.
 The MCHE publication “Collective Voices” received a second Philly Award in 2012 in the newly-created Unique Concept category.

 Our programs include presentations by children of survivors, an annual White Rose Student Essay Contest, teacher education, including a cadre of professional educators who serve as teacher-trainers and mentors, an academic roundtable of college and university faculty, commemorative programs, as well as special lectures and exhibits.
-Our resource center houses a witness archive and more than 1,500 titles available for free loan.
-Traveling resource chests, each containing nearly $2,000 worth of books, videotapes, poster sets, witness testimonies, and teaching activities, are loaned to secondary school classrooms.
+Our library houses a witness archive and more than 3,000 titles available for free loan.
+Traveling resource collections are loaned to secondary school classrooms.